RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 ```

     ## Warning in wordcloud(words = data7$word, freq = data7$n, max.words = 50, :
-    ## doctor could not be fit on page.
+    ## appointment could not be fit on page.
 It will not be plotted.

 ![](Mayo-Clinic-Yelp-Review-Text-Analysis_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->